78Istvan/Build-three-project/README.md

 * First Time Visitors will get enough information about a gym to make them decison to join or not to the gym communiti life.

-* First Time Visitors will see an easy and clear navigation bar, basic information in the 'about' section about the gym, main information such as prices, classes, location, contact infos, and an easy and simpl table with availabe classes and a sign up form straight underneat to make confortable and quick to join to the desiared sport program.
+* First Time Visitors will see an easy and clear navigation bar, with the basic information in the 'about' section about the gym and trainers on the HOME navigation page.
+The main information such as prices, classes, location, contact infos are availabe on different pages.

 * The creative used up images are encourageing the users to spend more time on the webpage which gives more opportunity to make a succesfull business with First Time Visitor.
 ### Returning users